GiorgiMakharadze/Instagram-database-postgreSQL/README.md

 6. Retrieve all likes for a specific post.
 7. Retrieve the total number of followers for a specific user.
 8. follower suggestions for user.
-9. Retrieve the most popular hashtags based on the number of associated posts..
+9. Retrieve the most popular hashtags based on the number of associated posts.
+10. Retrieve number of comments and likes by date.
+11. Retrieve most popular users